Skip to Content

 Instructions

-2. Add the Trader Joe's pizza dough to an airtight container and flip it over a few times to spread the olive oil around the entire dough ball.
+1. Remove the Trader Joe's pizza dough from the package and add to an airtight container with a small amount of olive oil (about 1 tablespoon).
+Flip the dough over a few times to cover it in the olive oil

-3. Cover and let sit at room temperature for 4 hours.
+2. Cover and let the dough sit at room temperature for 4 hours to double in size.
 Note that you don't need to let it sit for this long, but I highly recommend an hour at a minimum (the 20 minutes recommended time on the package is not enough for an airy crust).

-4. Split the dough into 2 equal-sized dough balls, then knead each ball for about 30 seconds to smooth them out.
-Wet a towel with warm water and cover the dough balls for 1 more hour.
+3. Once the dough has doubled in size, split it into 2 equal-sized dough balls, then knead each ball for about 30 seconds to smooth it out.
+Cover the dough balls with a damp towel or place back into an airtight container for an additional 30-60 minutes for one final quick rise.

-5. While the dough sits for the final hour, preheat your pizza oven at its highest heat setting, or preheat your kitchen oven at the highest temperature (usually 500 degrees F) with a pizza stone or pizza peel.
-If you do not have a pizza stone, you can flip a baking sheet upside down and use that as your hot surface and it works surprisingly well.
+4. While the dough sits, preheat your pizza oven on high heat setting, or preheat your kitchen oven to the highest temperature (usually 525 degrees F) with a pizza stone or pizza peel inside.
+If you do not have a pizza stone, you can flip a baking sheet upside down and use that as your hot surface and it works surprisingly well (see notes below).

-6. After the hour, shape your pizzas.
-Press out towards the crust to keep air in the crust, then pick up the pizza dough with your fingers hooked under the crust, allowing the weight of gravity to stretch the dough.
+5. Once the dough has rested, shape your pizzas.
+Press down the center of the dough and then press towards the outer crust to keep the air in the crust.
+Pick up the pizza dough with your fingers hooked under the crust, allowing the weight of gravity to stretch the dough.
 You should be able to form two 10" pizzas from your dough.

-7. Sprinkle some semolina flour (or cornmeal) on a pizza peel and add your formed pizza dough to it.
+6. Sprinkle some semolina flour (or cornmeal) on a wooden pizza peel and add your formed pizza dough to it.
 Give the pizza peel a quick shake to make sure the dough moves around.
 If it's sticking, be sure to add additional semolina flour.

-9. For pizza oven: If using a pizza oven (like the Ooni), I like to turn the temperature to low just before adding the pizza to make sure the flame is not too high to burn the pizza.
+8. For pizza oven: If using a pizza oven (like the Ooni), I like to turn the temperature to low just before adding the pizza to make sure the flame is not too high to burn the pizza.
 Slide the pizza into the oven and rotate the crust every 15 seconds to make sure each side does not burn.
-Continue until the entire pizza is cooked to your liking, which should only take a couple of minutes.
+Continue until the entire pizza is cooked to your liking, which should only take a few minutes.

 Notes